SpectralJager/SpectrumBlog/content/posts/programming/golang-backend-development-creating-web-server-and-postgresql-connection-part-1.md

 img = "https://images.unsplash.com/photo-1565273601018-d1da7cfed4f7?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1"
-summary = "In that article i will show you how to create a simple http web server, handle requests, make response." tags = ["Webserver", "Backend", "Golang"] title = "Golang Backend development: Creating Web server ( Part 1 )"
+summary = "In that article i will show you how to create a simple http web server, handle requests, make response." tags = ["Webserver", "Backend", "Golang"] title = "Golang Backend development: Creating Web server"

 +++
 **Hi there, Stranger, welcome to the SpectrumBlog.
 Today we will talk about Golang HTTP Web server.**